SAMARTH574/f1/replit.md

 - The application uses a modular design for easy maintenance and feature additions
 - Financial calculations include error handling and edge case management
 - The chatbot is configured with responsible AI guidelines for financial advice
+- All currency formatting displays amounts in Indian Rupees (₹) with appropriate default values
-- All currency formatting and validation functions are centralized in utils module
+- All validation functions are centralized in utils module
 - The system is designed to be easily extensible with additional financial tools

+## Recent Changes

+- **2025-01-23**: Updated currency display from US Dollars ($) to Indian Rupees (₹) throughout the application
+- **2025-01-23**: Adjusted default values in all calculators to reflect Indian currency amounts
+- **2025-01-23**: Updated chart axis labels to show amounts in rupees
+- **2025-01-23**: Migrated from OpenAI to Google Gemini AI for chatbot functionality